lovvvan/Pixel-dating/README.md

 It is coded in React Native to work on both android and iOS.

+## DEMO

+Here is a link to a short video demo of the app: https://www.youtube.com/watch?v=dZmlXWAWUmA

+## System Architecture

 ## Run RestServer
 Make sure you have flask,flask_cors and flask-pymongo installed (pip install) Start server with the command :